-\paragraph{Task Progress.} We are interested in the discrepancies introduced to the task progress by the LLM agent during the interactions.
-To measure the task progress, we introduce a truth-anchored potential function $\Psi(b):=-\log b(s^\star)$ that captures how concentrated the belief is given the underlying state $s^\star$, where $\Psi(b)\in[0,\infty)$, with $\Psi(b)=0$ iff $b(s^\star)=1$ (task completion), and smaller values indicate higher confidence in $s^\star$.
+\textbf{Task Progress.} We analyze how the agent's belief updates influence task progress during interaction.
+To quantify progress, we introduce a truth-anchored potential function $\Psi(b):=-\log b(s^\star)$, which measures the negative log-belief mass assigned to the true latent state $s^\star$.
+We have $\Psi(b)\in[0,\infty)$, with $\Psi(b)=0$ iff $b(s^\star)=1$ (task completion), and smaller values indicate higher confidence in $s^\star$.
 For brevity, we write $\Psi_t^\star:=\Psi(b_t^\star)$ and $\Psi_t:=\Psi(b_t)$ when analyzing their dynamics.
 We then define the \emph{belief-update discrepancy} as the expected gap in $\Psi$ after one update between the LLM update rule $B_\theta$ and the Bayesian operator $B^\star$:

 {\mathrm{TV}}